JulianKemmerer/PipelineC/examples/pypeline/chacha20poly1305/pypeline_sim_and_wireguard.md

 The old fixed-vector testbenches never caught this, the same incorrect software C code was used as the reference model for test vectors and as PipelineC code for the hardware design.
 The design was internally self-consistent just not RFC 8439-conformant.
-Pypeline testbenches can easily check every random packet against the `cryptography` package's real ChaCha20-Poly1305 implementation to find bugs like these.
+Pypeline testbenches can easily generate and check random packets against the `cryptography` Python package's real ChaCha20-Poly1305 implementation to find bugs like these.

 ## The New Pypeline Testbenches